aarron-lee/gpd-win-tricks/README.md

 ## GPD Win Max 2 (6800u)

-### Disable FP sensor on WM2 to fix suspend-resume
+### Disable FP sensor on WM2 to fix some suspend-resume issues

+Note that this fully fixes suspend on the 6800u WM2, but newer models have additional suspend-resume issues

 The fingerprint scanner has been found to cause suspend issues.
 Since the fingerprint scanner is non-functional on Linux, we can disable it with a udev rule